py5coding/py5book/integrations/colors.md

 As you can see below, colors in the HSL model become whiter as the luminance approaches 100%.
-In the HSB model, colors become brigher forms of the given hue.
+In the HSB model, colors become brighter forms of the given hue.

 ```{code-cell} ipython3
 ---